Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory

 \section{Introduction}

-Constructing quantum field theory (QFT) of the gravity has many serious problems.
-Famously, the standard general relativity is not renormalizable which is a reasonable requirement on a fundamental theory.
-Adding higher-order curvature terms $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$~\cite{Stelle:1976gc} to the Einstein-Hilbert action makes them renormalizable or even superrenormalizable~\cite{Buchbinder:1992rb,Asorey:1996hz} and express the leading quantum corrections of the gravity.
-However, they lead to unphysical massive ghosts and spacetime instability.
-The spin-$2$ massive ghost brings a notorious unitary problem about the gravitational $S$-matrix~\cite{Salles:2014rua} although further higher-curvature corrections might save such a unitary problem~\cite{Tomboulis:1980bs,Zwiebach:1985uq,Antoniadis:1986tu,Deser:1986xr,Modesto:2011kw}.
-Furthermore, these higher-order curvature corrections destabilize the classical spacetime on the tiny perturbations~\cite{Horowitz:1978fq,RandjbarDaemi:1981wd, Jordan:1987wd,Suen:1989bg,Suen:1988uf} and provide unstable de Sitter solutions~\cite{Starobinsky:1980te,Azuma:1986st}.
-Although they are actually indispensable for the renormalization and the self-consistent framework of semiclassical gravity or quantum gravity theories, these higher-curvature terms lead to the undesired pathology and there has been considerable debate about these facts in the framework of QG.
+To construct quantum field theory (QFT) of gravity has many serious problems.
+Famously, general relativity is not renormalizable which is a reasonable requirement on fundamental theory.
+Adding higher curvature terms $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$~\cite{Stelle:1976gc} to Einstein-Hilbert action makes the theory renormalizable or even superrenormalizable~\cite{Buchbinder:1992rb,Asorey:1996hz}.
+However, they lead to unphysical massive ghosts and spacetime instabilities.
+The spin-$2$ massive ghost brings a notorious unitary problem about the gravitational $S$-matrix although further higher-curvature corrections might save such a unitary problem~\cite{Tomboulis:1980bs,Antoniadis:1986tu,Modesto:2011kw}.
+Furthermore, these higher curvatures destabilize classical spacetimes under small perturbations~\cite{Horowitz:1978fq,RandjbarDaemi:1981wd, Jordan:1987wd,Suen:1989bg,Suen:1988uf,Salles:2014rua} and provide unstable de Sitter spacetime solutions~\cite{Starobinsky:1980te,Azuma:1986st}.
+Although they are indispensable ingredients for the renormalization~\cite{Stelle:1976gc} and constricting the perturbative effective field theories of quantum gravity (QG) or string theory~\cite{Zwiebach:1985uq,Deser:1986xr,Donoghue:1994dn}, they provide undesired pathology and there has been considerable debate about these issues.